brendt/stitcher.io/src/content/book/06-states.md

 }
 ```

-Next, we make two classes, each represent a concrete state:
+Next, we make two classes, each represents a concrete state.

 ```php
 class PendingInvoiceState extends InvoiceState